SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 "adipos*" NOT "*fertilit*" NOT "electricity demand*" NOT "alcohol*" NOT "altruis*" NOT "adolescent health" NOT "hierarchical power" NOT "housing" NOT "tobacco"
 )
-///
-TS=
-(((("foster*" OR "increas*" OR "promot*" OR "boost*" OR "enhanc*" OR "improv*" OR "better$" OR "attain*" OR "achiev*"
-    OR "provid*" OR "ensur*" OR "guarantee*" OR "maintain*" OR "secur*" OR "strengthen*" OR "develop$" OR "establish*" OR "sustain$" OR "sustaining" OR "standardi*" OR "regulari*" OR "consolidat*" OR "stabili*" OR "normali*" OR "uphold*" OR "stable" OR "fixed" OR "perpetual*" OR "lasting" OR "enduring" OR "facilitat*" OR "raise" OR "raising" OR "raised" OR "offer*" OR "heighten*" OR "long-term" OR "long term" OR "anti-poverty" OR "antipoverty" OR "out of poverty" OR "poverty reduction" OR "poverty alleviation" OR "pro-poor" )
-  NEAR/5
-   ("income growth rate$" OR "per capita consumption$" OR "per capita income$" OR "income per capita" OR
-    "inclusive economic*" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR "income secur*" OR "income equalit*" OR "income stabilit*" OR (("earnings" OR "income$" OR "salar*" OR "livelihood$" )
-    NEAR/3
-     ("increas*" OR "growth" OR "rise$" OR "rising" OR "gain*" )
-    )
-   )
-  OR
-   (("reduc*" OR "lessen*" OR "decreas*" OR "narrow*"
-    )
-   NEAR/3
-    ("income inequalit*" OR "income insecur*" OR "income gap*" OR "income uncertain*" OR "income polari$ation" OR "income instabilit*" OR "earning* instabilit*" OR "economic inequalit*" )
-  )
- )
-AND
- ("bottom 40%" OR "bottom 40 percent" OR "bottom 40 per cent" OR "the poor" OR "the poorest" OR "low-wage" OR "low wage" OR "rural poor$" OR "urban poor$" OR "working poor$" OR "destitute$" OR "low income" OR "low-income" OR "extreme* poor$" OR "severe* poor$" OR "abject* poor$" OR "absolute* poor$" OR "impoverished" )
-)
-NOT "health effect*" NOT "benefit* advic*" NOT "pricing" NOT "rent* pric*" NOT "charcoal" NOT "obesity" NOT "hous* price*" NOT
-"children's develop*" NOT "glaucoma*" NOT "natural disaster$" NOT "product life" NOT "health related" NOT "segregation*" NOT "oral health*" NOT "brain function*" NOT "income* satisf*" NOT "food polic*" NOT "healthcare" NOT "health care" NOT "calorie*"
-NOT "ecological footprint$" NOT "hous* cost*" NOT "substance abus*" NOT "*glycemia*" NOT "environment* improv*" NOT "*saving$"
-NOT "energy pric*" NOT "educational attainment"  NOT "medical" NOT "eurosceptic*" NOT "anemi*" NOT "soil degrad*" NOT "adipos*" NOT "*fertilit*" NOT "electricity demand*" NOT "alcohol*" NOT "altruis*" NOT "adolescent health" NOT "hierarchical power" NOT "housing" NOT "tobacco"
-)

 ```